yuvrajmore35/InstaBasket/README.md

 ## 👨‍💻 Team Members
 - Aaryan Randhave
 - Yuvraj More
 - Mahesh Mane

 ---

 ## 🙏 Acknowledgement
-This project was developed under the guidance and coordination of **[Guide Name]**.
+This project was developed under the guidance and coordination of Dr.Pranjali More and Prof.Ashwini Jambhale.

 ---